cased/rails-approvals/README.md

 ## Installation

 Rails::Approvals requires a Slack application installed in your Slack workspace.
-This allows Rails::Approvals to post approval requests to your configured Slack application, and other workspace users to respond to approval requests.
+The Slack application gives Rails::Approvals the ability to post approval requests to your configured Slack channel and other workspace users can respond to approval requests.

+This guide will walk you through the process of installing the gem, configuring Slack, and `rails-approvals` to meet your needs.

 ### Install the rails-approvals gem